Peptic ulcer disease - discharge

 The standard treatment for a peptic ulcer and an H. pylori infection uses a combination of medicines that you take for 5 to 14 days.

 Taking antacids as needed between meals, and then at bedtime, may help healing also.
-Ask your doctor about taking these medicines.
+Ask your provider about taking these medicines.

-Talk to your doctor about your medicine choices if your ulcer was caused by aspirin, ibuprofen, or other NSAIDs.
+Talk to your provider about your medicine choices if your ulcer was caused by aspirin, ibuprofen, or other NSAIDs.
 You may be able to take a different anti-inflammatory drug.
-Or, your doctor may or have you take a drug called misoprostol or a PPI to prevent future ulcers.
+Or, your provider may have you take a drug called misoprostol or a PPI to prevent future ulcers.

-You will have follow-up visits with your doctor to see how your ulcer is healing.
+You will have follow-up visits to see how your ulcer is healing.

-Your doctor may want to perform an upper endoscopy after treatment to make sure healing has taken place.
+Your provider may want to perform an upper endoscopy after treatment to make sure healing has taken place.

 You will also need follow-up testing to check that the H. pylori bacteria are gone.
 You should wait at least 2 weeks after therapy is completed to be retested.
 Test results before that time may not be accurate.